gulasz101/gulasz101.github.io/_posts/2023-06-02-opentelemetry-laravel-autoinstrumentation.md

 tags: php laravel opentelemetry grafana tracing
 ---

+# opentelemetry rc1 released, have to say works really stable!
+Go for it and test :)

 # Laravel tracing autoinstrumentation using ext-opentelemetry.

 Below we will cover opentelemetry auto instrumentation by using barebones laravel served from docker container with roadrunner.